cwarden45/COHCAP/README.md

  - Susan Neuhausen / Ding Yuan Chun for projects that led to the addition of continuous variable linear regression analysis.
 ...
  - D. Joe Jerry (UMass-Amherst) for a project that was helpful for general debugging.
+ - Feng Miao for having a project where I wrote partially similar code to the COHCAP de novo region boundaries for a 3C-Seq dataset (from the Natarajan Lab)
 ...
 ```